What percentage do most personal injury lawyers take?

 Experience and Track Record

-The lawyer's experience in handling personal injury cases is crucial.
+The lawyer’s experience in handling personal injury cases is crucial.
 Consider their years of practice, track record of success, and familiarity with the specific type of injury involved in the case.
-A seasoned personal injury lawyer brings valuable expertise and insights to the table, increasing the chances of a favorable outcome.
+A seasoned personal injury lawyer brings valuable experience and insights to the table, increasing the chances of a favorable outcome.

 Specialization